chinesepowered/stellar-consensus-2025/TECHNICAL_DESIGN.md

     *   Transactions will be constructed that invoke the user's smart wallet.
 The `PasskeyKit` on the client will be used to sign an authorization for the smart wallet to execute the transaction.
 This signed authorization is then submitted (often via the backend to Launchtube).
 The `PasskeyServer` might be involved in constructing the appropriate Soroban authorization entries if needed.
     *   The `passkey-kit` abstracts the details of how the passkey signature authorizes smart contract calls, making it seamless.

-## 5. Challenges Overcome / To Be Addressed
+## 5. Challenges Overcome & Design Considerations

-*   **Smart Wallet Deployment:** Ensuring each new user with a passkey gets a corresponding smart wallet deployed and correctly associated. `passkey-kit` aims to simplify this.
+*   **Smart Wallet Lifecycle Management:** Ensuring each new user with a passkey has a corresponding smart wallet deployed or associated correctly is a key design consideration.
+The `passkey-kit` library is instrumental in simplifying this process by linking passkey credentials to smart wallet control and deployment.
-*   **Transaction Atomicity:** For actions like NFT purchase (payment + mint), ensuring atomicity.
-This can be handled by a single smart contract call that internally orchestrates both actions or by relying on the smart wallet to execute a sequence of operations.
+*   **Transaction Atomicity & Composability:** For complex actions like an NFT purchase (which involves payment and minting), ensuring atomicity is critical.
+This is achieved by designing smart contract functions that orchestrate multiple sub-operations within a single transaction, or by leveraging the user's smart wallet to execute a predefined sequence of authorized calls.
-*   **Event Indexing for Timeline:** Efficiently displaying a user's action timeline.
-For a hackathon, we might use a simpler polling mechanism or rely on client-side tracking of initiated actions, rather than setting up a full event indexer like Zephyr from `passkey-kit` (though its principles are relevant).
+*   **Efficient State Retrieval and Event Indexing:** To provide a responsive user experience (e.g., for user action timelines, up-to-date balances), relying solely on direct contract state queries can be inefficient.
+The design incorporates an event indexing layer that processes and stores contract-emitted events.
+This allows the frontend to quickly fetch historical data and real-time updates.
-*   **UX for Contract Interactions:** Abstracting away gas fees (Stellar fees are low, but still) and blockchain confirmations.
-Launchtube helps with submission reliability.
-PasskeyKit helps with signing.
-Frontend design will focus on clear feedback.
+*   **Seamless User Experience for Contract Interactions:** Abstracting away blockchain complexities (like transaction fees, though Stellar's are low, and confirmation delays) is paramount.
+Launchtube assists with reliable transaction submission, while PasskeyKit provides a familiar signing experience.
+The frontend design focuses on clear, immediate feedback and optimistic updates where appropriate.
-*   **Synchronization of Balances:** Ensuring the displayed XLM and app balances are up-to-date and reflect network state.
+*   **Synchronization of On-Chain and Off-Chain Data:** Maintaining consistency between data stored in smart contracts and any off-chain databases (e.g., user profiles) requires careful event handling and synchronization logic.

 ## 6. Future Considerations (Post-Hackathon)